Oscar Stagnaro – Bass

 Mark Walker -Drummer/Percussionist

-Drummer/percussionist/composer Mark Walker, originally from "Central America" (Chicago, Illinois) began his tenure with Paquito D’Rivera in 1989, when Paquito came to Chicago and needed a drummer who could handle a variety of rhythmic styles.
-Since then Mark has performed around the globe and recorded many Grammy award-winning albums, not only with Paquito, but also Oregon, Caribbean Jazz Project, Michel Camilo, Lyle Mays, Cesar Camargo Mariano, New York Voices, Patricia Barber, and many more.
-Mark is also associate professor at Berklee College of Music and has a side project called the "Berklee Brothers," comprised of Berklee faculty.
+Drummer/composer/educator Mark Walker began his tenure with Paquito D’Rivera in 1989, when Paquito needed a drummer who could handle a variety of rhythmic styles with an authentic feel.
+Since then Mark has toured extensively around the globe and recorded many Grammy award-winning albums with Paquito, Oregon, Caribbean Jazz Project, Michel Camilo, Lyle Mays, Cesar Camargo Mariano, New York Voices, Andy Narell, Eliane Elias, and many more.
+In 2015, he will be releasing a solo album of his original compositions with “The Rhythm of the Americas Project,” a nine-piece group.

 Alex Brown – Piano